the-blue-alliance/the-blue-alliance/docs/Developing/Development-Runbook.md

 $ vagrant up
 ```

+## Getting Data Locally

+There are a few ways to configure TBA to get data locally.
+ 1. Bootstrap data from prod.
+When using the `local` datastore mode, go to `/local/bootstrap` and choose what data to import
+ 2. Use the `remote` datastore mode and connect your locally running version to a production Google Cloud Datastore instance
+ 3. Configure the necessary API keys and use the standard datafeed tasks

 ## Configuring the Development Environment

 It is possible to change the way the local instance inside the dev container runs using a local configuration file.
 The defaults are checked into the repo as `tba_dev_config.json` and should be sufficient for most everyday use.
 However, if you want to configure overrides locally, add a json file to `tba_dev_config.local.json` (which will be ignored by `git`).
 Note that you need to `halt` and restart the development container for changes to take effect.